akirachix/Upile-Backend/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

-Perhaps answering the following questions will help create a good description:
-* What is this?
+What is this?
+A custom CI/CD pipeline automates code integration, testing, and deployment, streamlining the delivery process.

-* Why this?
+Why this?
+It boosts efficiency, reduces errors, and speeds up the release of new features.

-* How are you doing this?
+How are you doing this?

-Fixes # (issue) [Provide a link to the related Jira Task]

-## Type of change
+We've created a tailored workflow that automatically triggers builds, runs tests, and deploys applications based on our specific needs.

-Specify the kind of PR/MR
+Specify the kind of PR/MR.

 Please delete options that are not relevant.